daohoangson/flutter_widget_from_html/packages/core/README.md

 [![codecov](https://codecov.io/gh/daohoangson/flutter_widget_from_html/branch/master/graph/badge.svg)](https://codecov.io/gh/daohoangson/flutter_widget_from_html)
 [![Pub](https://img.shields.io/pub/v/flutter_widget_from_html_core.svg)](https://pub.dev/packages/flutter_widget_from_html_core)

-A Flutter plugin for building Flutter-widget tree from html.
+A Flutter package for building Flutter widget tree from HTML (supports most popular tags and stylings).

 This `core` package implements html parsing and widget building logic so it's easy to extend and fit your app's use case.
-It tries to render an optimal tree: use `Text` instead of `RichText` as much as possible, merge text spans together, show images in `AspectRatio`, etc.
+It tries to render an optimal tree: use `RichText` with specific `TextStyle`, merge spans together, show images in `AspectRatio`, etc.

 If this is your first time here, consider using the [`flutter_widget_from_html`](https://pub.dev/packages/flutter_widget_from_html) package as a quick starting point.

 ## Usage

-To use this plugin, add `flutter_widget_from_html_core` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).
+To use this package, add `flutter_widget_from_html_core` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).

 See the [Example app](https://github.com/daohoangson/flutter_widget_from_html/tree/master/packages/example) for inspiration.